 This tour is perfect for kids of all ages!
 Most of all, you will get to see a lot of the island, experience some of the local culture and history, and see some of St. Croix’s popular attractions.
 Just sit back and enjoy the ride!

-Guided Walking and Driving Tours!
+Professional, Guided Driving Tours!
 The highlight of your vacation will be a historical, narrated, sightseeing tour of St. Croix from the back of an open-air bus.
-You will see St. Croix’s best heritage sites including the Botanical Gardens, the Cruzan Rum Distillery, and the Whim Plantation Museum.
-One low price covers your tour and admission…
+You will see St. Croix’s best heritage sites including the Botanical Gardens, a Danish Sugar Cane Plantation, and more.
+One low price covers your tour and admission to the…

 - The Four Spirits of St. Croix